-Subject Code BME31103

-Subject Title Applied Electrophysiology

-Credit Value 3

-Level 3

-Prerequisite Nil

-Objectives To provide students with fundamental concepts and practical experiences of electrophysiological measurements; to develop students' ability to analyze the bioelectrical signals and solve problems; and to prepare the students in the applications of bioelectrical measurement in modern health care and bioinstrumentation design.

-Intended Learning Outcomes Upon completion of the subject, students will be able to: a Understand the origination of bioelectricity in neurons and muscles, as well as the related applications in electrophysiological measurement and bioinstrumentation; b.
+Subject Code BME31103 Subject Title Applied Electrophysiology Credit Value 3 Level 3 Prerequisite Nil Objectives To provide students with fundamental concepts and practical experiences of electrophysiological measurements; to develop students' ability to analyze the bioelectrical signals and solve problems; and to prepare the students in the applications of bioelectrical measurement in modern health care and bioinstrumentation design.
+Intended Learning Upon completion of the subject, students will be able to: Outcomes a.
+Understand the origination of bioelectricity in neurons and muscles, as well as the related applications in electrophysiological measurement and bioinstrumentation; b.
 Design and conduct experiments on key electrophysiological measurements; c.
 Comprehend the routine clinical electrodiagnosis and device-assisted rehabilitation in modern health care; d.
 Understand electrical hazards and safety procedures to be followed in electrophysiological measurements and instrumentation design.

-Contribution to Programme Outcomes (Refer to Part I Section 10) Programme Outcome 1: Demonstrate an ability to apply knowledge of mathematics, science, and engineering appropriate to the Biomedical Engineering (BME) discipline.
-(Teach, Practice and Measure) Programme Outcome 2: Demonstrate an ability to design and conduct BME experiments, as well as to analyze and interpret data.
-(Teach and Practice) Programme Outcome 3: Demonstrate an ability to design a system, component, or process relevant to BME to meet desired needs within realistic constraints, such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability.
-(Teach and Practice) Programme Outcome 4: Demonstrate an ability to identify, formulate, and solve BME problems.
-(Teach, Practice and Measure) Programme Outcome 5: Demonstrate an ability to understand the impact of BME solutions in a global and societal context, especially the

-importance of health, safety, and environmental considerations to both workers and the general public.
-(Teach and Measure) Programme Outcome 7: Demonstrate an ability to use the techniques, skills, and modern engineering tools necessary for BME practice.
-(Teach and Practice) Programme Outcome 8: Demonstrate an ability to use the computer/IT tools relevant to the BME discipline along with an understanding of their processes and limitations.
+Contribution to Programme Outcomes (Refer to Programme Outcome 1: Demonstrate an ability to apply knowledge of mathematics, science, and engineering appropriate to the Biomedical Engineering (BME) discipline.
+(Teach and Practice) Part I Section 10) Programme Outcome 2: Demonstrate an ability to design and conduct BME experiments, as well as to analyze and interpret data.
+(Teach and Practice) ■ Programme Outcome 3: Demonstrate an ability to design a system, component, or process relevant to BME to meet desired needs within realistic constraints, such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability.
+(Teach) Programme Outcome 4: Demonstrate an ability to identify, formulate, and solve BME problems.
+(Teach and Practice) Programme Outcome 5: Demonstrate an ability to understand the impact of BME solutions in a global and societal context, especially the importance of health, safety, and environmental considerations to both workers and the general public.
+(Teach) Programme Outcome 7: Demonstrate an ability to use the techniques skills, and modern engineering tools necessary for BME practice.
+(Teach and Practice) oth - Programme Outcome 8: Demonstrate an ability to use the computer/IT tools relevant to the BME discipline along with an understanding of their processes and limitations.
 (Practice) Programme Outcome 9: Demonstrate an ability to function in multi- disciplinary teams.
 (Practice) Programme Outcome 11: Demonstrate an ability to communicate effectively and advise clients, professional colleagues, and other members of the community.
 (Practice) Programme Outcome 12: Demonstrate an ability to recognize the need for, and to engage in life-long learning.
 (Teach and Practice) Subject Synopsis/ Indicative Syllabus The origins of bioelectricity and their measurements: Action Potentials (AP), Nerve Conduction Studies (NCS), Electromyogram (EMG), Electrocardiogram (ECG), Electroencephalogram (EEG), and Evoked Potentials (EP) by Neuromuscular Electrical Stimulation (NMES) and Transcranial Magnetic Stimulation (TMS).
-Interpretation and analysis of bioelectrical signals for their physiological/clinical meanings; identification and solving noise interference during measurements; electrical hazards and safety during electrophysiological measurements. erence in in Teaching and Learning Methodology There will be 27 hours lecture and 12 hours laboratory sessions.
-Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate) methods/tasks a b c d Assignments, student papers, and labs 60% ✓ ✓ √ √ Final Examination 40% ✓ ✓ ✓ ✓ Total 100%
+Interpretation and analysis of bioelectrical signals for physiological/clinical meanings; identification and solving noise interduring measurements; electrical hazards and safety electrophysiological measurements. interf their erence during Working principles of electrophysiological measurement in bioinstrumentation design for diagnosis and treatment.
+Teaching and Learning Methodology There will be 16 hours lecture and 10 hours laboratory sessions.
+Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate) a b c d Assignments, student papers, and labs 60% √ V V √ Final Exam 40% √ V V √ Total 100%